sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xclip</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Command line clipboard grabber
+Short desc    : Command line clipboard grabber
 URL          : http://sourceforge.net/projects/xclip
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : xclip is a command line utility that is designed to run on any system with an
+Descript     : xclip is a command line utility that is designed to run on any system with an
              : X11 implementation.
 It provides an interface to X selections ("the clipboard")
              : from the command line.
 It can read data from standard in or a file and place it
              : in an X selection for pasting into other X applications. xclip can also print